slbailey/Retrovue/docs/developer/architecture.md

 ---

-_This architecture provides a solid foundation for Retrovue's content management and streaming capabilities while maintaining flexibility for future enhancements._
+_This architecture provides a solid foundation for RetroVue's content management and streaming capabilities while maintaining flexibility for future enhancements._